section-engineering-education/engineering-education/articles/send-sms-in-nodejs-using-vonage-api/index.md

 ![Text message in web messages application](/engineering-education/send-sms-in-nodejs-using-vonage-api/text-in-sms-app.png)

 ### Conclusion
-To conclude, we learned how to set up Vonage's SMS API by creating an account, setting up the SMS API, and using the API to send messages to a  number provided.
-Note that the number used for testing must be registered under your account if you have not upgraded your account to premium.
-We also learned how to use sockets.io to communicate between our server and client application.
+To conclude, we learned how to use Vonage's SMS API by creating an account, setting up the SMS API, and using the API to send messages to a provided number.
+The number used for testing must be registered under your account.
+Note that this only applies to non-premium users.
+We also learned how to use sockets.io to communicate between the server and client application.
 You can find the complete application code [here](https://github.com/mercymeave/code-space/tree/main/node-text-app).

 ### Further Reading
 + Vonage API: https://developer.nexmo.com/messaging/sms/overview